 Candidates for the Scholarship who have partners should bear in mind that the Scholarship stipend is sufficient only for one person, and - though warmly welcoming partners into the Rhodes community - the Rhodes Trust takes no financial responsibility for the support of a Scholar's partner.

 Needless to say, the value of a Rhodes Scholarship is not purely financial.
 It enables Scholars to study at the University of Oxford as part of a remarkable cohort of other Scholars and with strong support from Rhodes House, and to participate in the life of the Rhodes community in Oxford, and in the global Rhodes community - which includes exceptional Rhodes alumni as well as current Scholars and many friends of the Scholarship.
 The Rhodes Scholarship is a life-changing opportunity for exceptional young people with the potential to make a difference for good in the world.

 It is crucial.
-The requirements vary by country - consult the Memorandum for Candidates for your country.
+The requirements vary by country - consult the Information for Candidates for your country.
 Keep in mind that the personal statement is your chance to tell your story: who are you? what matters to you? what are you hoping to do in the world?
 Your academic transcript, your list of activities and your reference letters will provide the substantive detail of your commitments and accomplishments, but this essay gives you the opportunity to cast the overarching narrative for the selection committee.
 It is important that you give a clear statement of what you wish to study at Oxford and why.